American Civil War

 The ‘invisible empire’ of the Klan, writes Louis C. Kleber, was the answering organization in the Southern states to the Radical regimes imposed by the victorious North.

 The much-loved film first appeared in theatres on December 15th, 1939.

 ‘War is an uncivil game and can’t be civilised’, said one Union sergeant of General Sherman’s rampage through Georgia in 1864.
-Matt Carr discusses this turning point in the American Civil War and the historical legacy of the man behind it.
+Matt Carr discusses this turning point in the American Civil War.

 David Woodward describes how the Confederacy's hope of continuing to exist depended upon gaining command of the sea and of vital coastal and inland waters.